Sinterklaas

 Sinterklaas ([ˌsɪntərˈklaːs]) or Sint-Nicolaas ([sɪnt ˈnikoːlaːs]) is a legendary figure based on Saint Nicholas, patron saint of children.
-Other Dutch names for the figure include De Sint ("The Saint"), De Goede Sint ("The Good Saint") and De Goedheiligman ("The Good Holy Man").
+Other Dutch names for the figure include De Sint ("The Saint"), De Goede Sint ("The Good Saint") and De Goedheiligman (derived from goed hylickman meaning "good marriage man", alluding to his historical reputation as a Saint who can help you find a good life partner).
 Many descendants and cognates of "Sinterklaas" or "Saint Nicholas" in other languages are also used in the Low Countries, nearby regions, and former Dutch colonies.

 The feast of Sinterklaas celebrates the name day of Saint Nicholas on 6 December.
-The feast is celebrated annually with the giving of gifts on St. Nicholas' Eve (5 December) in the Netherlands and on the morning of 6 December, Saint Nicholas Day, Belgium, Luxembourg, western Germany, northern France (French Flanders, Lorraine, Alsace and Artois), and Hungary.
+The Sinterklaas feast is celebrated annually with the giving of gifts on St. Nicholas' Eve (5 December) in the Netherlands and on the morning of Saint Nicholas Day (6 December) in Belgium, Luxembourg, western Germany, and northern France (French Flanders, Lorraine, Alsace and Artois).
 The tradition is also celebrated in some territories of the former Dutch Empire, including Aruba.

 Sinterklaas is one of the sources of the popular Christmas icon of Santa Claus.

 Figures

 Sinterklaas

 Sinterklaas is based on the historical figure of Saint Nicholas (270–343), a Greek bishop of Myra in present-day Turkey.
 He is depicted as an elderly, stately and serious man with white hair and a long, full beard.
 He wears a long red cape or chasuble over a traditional white bishop's alb and a sometimes-red stole, dons a red mitre and ruby ring, and holds a gold-coloured crosier, a long ceremonial shepherd's staff with a fancy curled top.

-He traditionally rides a white horse.
-In the Netherlands, the last horse was called Amerigo, but he was "pensioned" (i.e., died) in 2019 and replaced with a new horse called Ozosnel ("oh so fast"), after a passage in a well-known Sinterklaas song.
+He traditionally arrives in a steamboat from Spain and rides a white horse.
+In the Netherlands, the televised Sinterklaas specials have named the horse.
+Until 2019, Sinterklaas rode Amerigo, who was "pensioned" (i.e., died) and replaced with a horse called Ozosnel ("oh so fast"), after a passage in a well-known Sinterklaas song.
 In Belgium, the horse is named Slecht weer vandaag, meaning "bad weather today" or Mooi weer vandaag ("nice weather today").

-Sinterklaas carries a big, red book which records whether each child has been good or naughty in the past year.
+Sinterklaas carries a big, red book which traditionally records whether each child has been good or naughty in the past year.